Sequential Controlled Langevin Diffusions: Appendix

 The latter work, in turn, proposes the \emph{Sequential Schrödinger Bridge Sampler} (SSB), which produces a trained SMC sampler by applying sequential approximate iterative proportional fitting (IPF) to learn the forward and backward kernels.
 Whereas the paper works in discrete time, we take a continuous time perspective and, in doing so, obtain a family of simpler, unbiased training procedures, as well as reveal additional design choices like the ability to choose the integrator.
 We also note that our objective is fundamentally different from IPF and, in particular, yields a different solution for a finite number of steps (see~\citet[Proposition 3.4]{vargas2024transport}).

 Methods combining SMC with neural networks include \emph{Annealed Flow Transport Monte Carlo} (AFT)~\citep{arbel2021annealed}, as well as its improved version \emph{Continual Repeated Annealed Flow Transport Monte Carlo} (CRAFT)~\citep{matthews2022continual}.
 Those works use normalizing flows to transition between adjacent annealing steps.
 While achieving improved performance, the deterministic nature of the transitions requires MCMC steps after the resampling steps to avoid particles collapsing to the same location.
 Moreover, the log-determinant of the Jacobian (or divergence of the drift for continuous time) is required.
 To avoid costly computations in high dimensions, one either needs to place architectural restrictions on the architecture or require the use of noisy estimators (such as Hutchinson's trace estimator~\citep{HutchinsonEstimator} for the divergence).
 We remark that there is also a series of works that combines normalizing flows with MCMC methods~\citep{midgley2022flow,gabrie2021efficient,gabrie2022adaptive,hagemann2023generalized}.
-Finally, we refer to \cite{hertrich2024importance} for a combination of (continuous) normalizing flows with resampling based on Wasserstein gradient flows.
+Finally, we refer to \cite{hertrich2024importance} for a combination of (continuous) normalizing flows with resampling based on Wasserstein gradient flows and to \cite{albergo2025netsnonequilibriumtransportsampler,chemseddine2024neural} for alternative methods that learn a prescribed curve of distributions.